-the jump from finance to fragrance...
+the jump to fragrance...

 At the start of your career, you're full up with energy and starving for experience.
 What you gain over time is that highly specific knowledge, the secret language - skills.
 Then, there is the much broader experience of life as you grow as a person over the years - confidence.